 Happy Watkins was known as a man who loved his community and showed that love in a variety of ways, including the push to increase programs supporting Black students graduating high school and preparing for college, and spearheading prison ministry programs.

-Watkins was also known for his versions of the infamous "I Have a Dream" speech that he has delivered several years on Martin Luther King Jr. Day.
+Watkins was also known for his version of the famous "I Have a Dream" speech, which he delivered several years on Martin Luther King Jr. Day.

 Happy is survived by his wife, five children, twelve grandchildren and six great-grandchildren.